FFDeveloper/DropBoxPicker/README.md

 	for the root path.

-4. You need also to implement the two methods of the `DBPDropBoxPickerDelegate`:
+4. You need also to implement the three methods of the `DBPDropBoxPickerDelegate`:

 		- (void)errorChoosingFile:(DBPDropBoxPickerViewController *)picker
 		{
 			NSLog(@"Error choosing file");
 		}

+		- (void)canceledOperation:(DBPDropBoxPickerViewController *)picker
+		{
+			NSLog(@"Canceled operation");
+			[[picker navigationController] dismissViewControllerAnimated:NO completion:^{

+			}];
+		}

 		- (void)dropBoxPickerController:(DBPDropBoxPickerViewController *)picker fileChoosedWithPath:(NSString *)dropBoxPath
 		{
 			NSLog(@"File choosed with path %@", dropBoxPath);
 			[[picker navigationController] dismissViewControllerAnimated:NO completion:^{

 			}];
 		}

 	The first method, `errorChoosingFile:`, is called if there was an error with dropbox connection (meaby the application is not linked with the account).
+	The second one, `canceledOperation:`, is called when the user tap the cancel button and close the picker.
-	The second one, `dropBoxPickerController: fileChoosedWithPath:`, is called when the user choose a file with the given dropBoxPath.
+	At last, the third one, `dropBoxPickerController: fileChoosedWithPath:`, is called when the user choose a file with the given dropBoxPath.
 	Then, you can use this path to download the file with the DropBoxSDK.

 ## The Demo Project